 Izar, Epsilon Boötis (ε Boo), is a contrasting binary star located in the constellation Boötes.
 It is one of the finest double stars to observe in a telescope.
 Izar lies at an approximate distance of 203 light years from Earth.
-It is one of the stars that form the constellation’s recognizable kite-shaped asterism.
+It is one of the stars that form the constellation’s recognizable Kite asterism.
 With an apparent magnitude of 2.37, it is the second brightest star in Boötes, after Arcturus.

 The Epsilon Boötis star system consists of an orange giant or bright giant of the spectral type K0 II-III and a blue-white main sequence star with the stellar classification A2 V. The stars are separated by 2.852 ± 0.014 seconds of arc which, at a distance of 203 light years, gives a projected separation of 185 astronomical units.
 The two components orbit each other with a period of at least 1,000 years.